Ultimate Guide To WordPress RSS

 • Feed Type: Individual Posts Comments

-• Description: Contains the latest comments made on a single post entry
+• Description: Includes the latest comments made on a post entry

 • Feed Type: Archives

-• Description: Day – Includes the latest items in each archive
+• Description: Day – Contains latest posts in each archive

 • Feed Type: Archives

-• Description: Month – Displays the latest posts in each archive
+• Description: Month – Contains latest items in each archive

 • Feed Type: Archives